 Life and investments are truly akin to a “rollercoaster ride.”
 We must hang on through all of the booms and bust time periods, and twists and turns just like so many Americans did through The Great Depression, The Savings and Loan Collapse, and the ongoing Credit Crisis.
 With persistence also comes opportunity, so please continue focusing on the goals or targets in your life as opposed to the obstacles that may stand in all of our ways.

 Author: Rick Tobin

-Rick has an extensive background in the financing of residential and commercial properties around the U.S. His funding sources have included banks, life insurance companies, REITs (Real Estate Investment Trusts), Hedge Funds, and foreign money sources.
+Rick has an extensive background in the financing of residential and commercial properties around the U.S with debt, equity, and mezzanine money.
+His funding sources have included banks, life insurance companies, REITs (Real Estate Investment Trusts), Equity Funds, and foreign money sources.

 You can visit Rick Tobin at RealLoans.com.